rybr-dev/radio-paradise-macos/README.md

 Supported on macOS 10.14 (Mojave) and higher.

-This app is not affiliated with or endorsed by Radio Paradise, and is created with love and respect by the Radio Paradise fans at [rybr.dev](https://rybr.dev).
+This app is not published or supported by Radio Paradise, and is created with permission (and love and respect) by the RP fans at [rybr.dev](https://rybr.dev).
 Please support Radio Paradise at [https://radioparadise.com/support](https://radioparadise.com/support).

 ## Download